UTDNebula/website/docs/about/roles/head-of-product.md

 ## What You'll Do

-The Head of Product oversees the functionality for Project Nebula’s projects and determines their feasibility from a user perspective.
+The Head of Product oversees the functionality for Nebula Labs’s projects and determines their feasibility from a user perspective.

 For example, while the User Experience Lead would figure out how a student would associate transfer credits with their degree plan, the Head of Product would determine the core requirements for and understand the problem space for the problem domain (like researching edge cases when planning degree plans).
 The Engineering Lead would work with project leads who would oversee their implementation.